 Series: Deep in the Heart of Texas #4

 Kane provided some of the most unique and colorful characters.
-Elizabeth is a thirty-seven year old woman who dresses like a school marm, wears her hair in a tight bun and lives alone with her cat.
+Elizabeth is a thirty-seven-year-old woman who dresses like a schoolmarm, wears her hair in a tight bun and lives alone with her cat.
 Her mother taught her to avoid men and sadly she lives her life through the pages of the books that line the library walls.
 I immediately connected with her as we book lovers gotta stick together.
 The hens exasperate her.
 She loves them even though she is determined to sell the Henhouse.
 Brant Cates just oozes smexy, despite the hard-ass walls he has built around himself.
 This man bears the weight of loss and family.
 I found him to be noble and sweet.
 Brant was complex and the more layers the author revealed the more I admired him. (swooned over him!)
-His brother Beau is go luck after surviving some challenges and I am hoping to get his tale.
+His brother Beau was lucky after surviving some challenges and I am hoping to get his tale.
 We meet his other brother who just recently wed, and I am assuming his tale was a previous novel.
 The Hens themselves were an absolute riot.
-Their outrageous behavior, willey ways and kind hearts won me over in a heartbeat.
+Their outrageous behavior, Willey ways, and kind hearts won me over in a heartbeat.
 The three of them plot to help Elizabeth find happiness and I was rooting for them the entire time.
 The townsfolk added to the tale and I think I’d have a grand old time if I ever visited just people watching.
 The romance felt genuine, developed slowly and was at times very hot.
 I enjoyed watching it unfold.

 It should not come as a surprise that I recommend Trouble in Texas and the entire Deep in the Heart of Texas series.
 Kane spins a wickedly good tale with delightful characters and I am looking forward to reading her books for years to come.